dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The preceding template could also match the URL path `/` and produce the values `{ controller = Home, action = Index }`.
 This occurs because the `{controller}` and `{action}` route parameters have default values and the `id` route parameter is optional.
 An equals sign (`=`) followed by a value after the route parameter name defines a default value for the parameter.
 A question mark (`?`) after the route parameter name defines an optional parameter.

 Route parameters with a default value *always* produce a route value when the route matches.
-Optional parameters don't produce a route value if there was no corresponding URL path segment.
+Optional parameters don't produce a route value if there is no corresponding URL path segment.
 See the [Route template reference](#route-template-reference) section for a thorough description of route template scenarios and syntax.

 In the following example, the route parameter definition `{id:int}` defines a [route constraint](#route-constraint-reference) for the `id` route parameter: